arturgesiarz/Medical_Clinic_System/README.md

 ## Before starting
   1. Make sure you have Java installed
   2. Make sure you have Maven installed
+  3. Make sure you have MySQL installed
+  4. Please change 4, 5 and 6 line in [this file](https://github.com/arturgesiarz/Medical_Clinic_System/blob/origin/src/main/resources/application.properties).
+     Line 4 is your local link to your database, line 5 is your local login to the data base, and line 4 is your password.

 ## How to run it?